-The PPE threshold values appear in increasing NSS value and increasing RU index value order.
-Lower numbered PPE Thresholds Info field bits contain PPE threshold values corresponding to lower numbered NSS values.
-Within a set of PPE Threshold subfields corresponding to a single value of NSS, lower numbered PPE Thresholds Info field bits contain PPE threshold values corresponding to lower numbered RU index values.
-The PPET16 NSSn RUb(#Ed) and PPET8 NSSn RUb(#Ed) subfields are present for all values of n and b where 1  n  (NSS M1 + 1) and where b = [x, …, m] is the set of integers equal to the ordered list of bit positions of all bits that are set to 1 in the RU Index Bitmask subfield, with x being the lowest value.(#6434)
+The PPET16 and PPET8 subfields for various NSS and RU values appear in increasing NSS value and increasing RU index value order.
+Lower numbered PPE Thresholds Info field bits contain PPET16 and PPET8 subfields corresponding to lower numbered NSS values.
+Within a set of PPET16 and PPET8 subfields corresponding to a single value of NSS, lower numbered PPE Thresholds Info field bits contain PPET16 and PPET8 subfields corresponding to lower numbered RU index values.(#5543) The PPET16 NSSn RUb(#Ed) and PPET8 NSSn RUb(#Ed) subfields are present for all values of n and b where 1  n  (NSS + 1) and where b = [x, …, m] is the set of integers equal to the ordered list of bit positions of all bits that are set to 1 in the RU Index Bitmask subfield, with x being the lowest value.(#8681)(#6434)

-Each PPET8 NSSn RUb(#Ed) and PPET16 NSSn RUb(#Ed) subfield contains an integer that corresponds to a constellation index value related to the transmission constellation of an HE PPDU as defined in Table 9- 262ac (Constellation index).
+Each PPET8 NSSn RUb(#Ed) and PPET16 NSSn RUb(#Ed) subfield contains an integer that corresponds to a constellation index value related to the minimal transmission constellation of an HE PPDU as defined in Table 9- 262ac (Constellation index).(#5547)